 The cables that sit just underneath the transformer barrel are lower voltage and still deadly if the monkey touches more than one or touches the cable anything that can ground it (tree, pole, transformer).

 If there are three cables below the barrel, it is a 3-phase system.
 You can easily identify which three they are because they are often connected with a bar that keeps them separated.
-Of the three cables, at least two need to be insulated (the neutral does not need to be covered).
+Of the three cables, at least two (the bottom two) need to be insulated (the top neutral line does not need to be covered).

-The wires lowest on the pole and closest to the ground are telephone wires, internet and fibre optic cables.
+The wires lowest on the pole and closest to the ground are telephone wires, cable TV, internet and fibre optic cables.
 These are safe for wildlife to travel on.
 You can tell these apart from the electrical cables because they are almost always black.
 The monkeys prefer to walk on these cables because they are thicker and more stable.

 What Does an Uninsulated Transformer Look Like?